Dear Your Business Credit,

 The California law doesn't mention debit cards specifically, according to the Attorney General's office.
 However, the AG does point out that your state's laws ban merchants from using unfair or deceptive practices.
 "If the cash discount option is not fully disclosed prior to your committing yourself to the goods or services, or if it does not clearly explain the merchant's policies regarding debit cards, the merchant may be violating California law," the AG's website says.
 I would make sure your sign is prominently displayed.
 You may want to post it in more than one location.

-To find a cheaper merchant account provider, I would suggest using Merchant Account Guide, our sister site, to comparison shop.
+For ideas on how to find a cheaper merchant account provider, take a look at our story "Is it time to negotiate a new merchant account?"
 As you may know, swipe fees aren't the only type of fees merchant account providers may charge, and you'll need to look at all of those fees to figure out which service is cheapest for you.

 This is a case where the lowest price doesn't always mean you've gotten the best deal.
 If you ever have a problem with your merchant account, you will want to know that you can get a quick response, and not just a bargain basement price.
 Then again, it can't hurt to ask other merchants you know which provider they use and how happy they have been with their rates.
 Sometimes, shopping around can pay off.